-Hi Katie, tell us a bit about yourself.
-What do you do and how old are your children and what happens with your kids when you are at work?
+Hi Katie, tell us about yourself.
+What do you do, how old are your children and what happens with your kids when you are at work?

 2. What’s the funniest experience you have had juggling kids and work?